rpgraham84/favicodes/docs/pages/api.rst

 =========

 - Specifies the format of the output image
+- Mimetype is determined by this parameter as well
 - Must be either "png" or "ico"
 - Defaults to "png"